tmiland/freshrss-invidious/README.md

 # Screenshots

-With FreshRSS and an original Invidios Channel feed:
+With FreshRSS and an original Invidious Channel feed:
 ![screenshot before](https://raw.githubusercontent.com/tmiland/freshrss-invidious/master/example2.png?raw=true "Without this extension the video is not shown")

-With activated Invidios extension:
+With activated Invidious extension:
 ![screenshot after](https://raw.githubusercontent.com/tmiland/freshrss-invidious/master/example.png?raw=true "After activationg the extension you can enjoy your video directly in the FreshRSS stream")

 ## About Invidious